[ docs ]

 macOS: "Claude RPC is damaged and can't be opened"

 Cause: dmg builds before v1.1.3 shipped unsigned, and Apple Silicon refuses those outright.
-Current builds are ad-hoc signed — you get the standard unverified developer prompt instead: System Settings → Privacy & Security → Open Anyway, once.
+Current builds are ad-hoc signed, so you get the standard unverified developer prompt instead: System Settings → Privacy & Security → Open Anyway, once.

 $ xattr -cr "/Applications/Claude RPC.app" # or clear the quarantine flag directly